-Friends of Schlitz Audubon Nature Center, Inc. (Organization) operates a nature education facility in Milwaukee County, Wisconsin in accordance with a contract that runs through the year 2049.
-Restrictions in the contract require the land be used primarily for the purpose of conducting a nature center devoted to the preservation of wild plant and animal life in their natural habitats, the conservation of the ecological system represented in the area, and the education of members of the general public with respects to wildlife, ecology, and nature conservation.
+Friends of Schlitz Audubon Nature Center, Inc. ("the Organization") operates a nature education facility in Milwaukee County, Wisconsin, in accordance with a contract that runs through 2049.
+Restrictions in the contract require the land be used primarily for conducting a nature center devoted to the preservation of wild plant and animal life in their natural habitats, the conservation of the ecological system represented in the area, and the education of the general public with respect to wildlife, ecology, and nature conservation.
 The Organization is primarily supported by contributions.

-The Organization has a wholly-owned for-profit subsidiary, Natural Events, Inc. (Corporation).
-The Corporation provides the bar and various other ancillary services for clients who rent the Organization's facilities for private events.
-The Corporation's revenue primarily consists of services related to venue rental.
+The Organization has a wholly-owned for-profit subsidiary, Natural Events, Inc. ("the Corporation").
+The Corporation provides the bar and various ancillary services to clients who rent the Organization's facilities for private events.
+The Corporation's revenue primarily consists of rental income.